 [Zhuilu Old Road]

 Zhuilu Old Road is located 300m to 400m above Zhuilu Cliff.
 There is a small path which was the only path available before the construction of Central Cross-Island Highway.
-The trail begins at Swallow Grotto East Trailhead and ends at Heliu Cimu Bridge with a distance of 10.3 km but the Zhuilu Old Road is only open to 3.1 km.
+The trail begins at Swallow Grotto East Trailhead and ends at Heliu Cimu Bridge with a distance of 10.3 km but the Zhuilu Old Road is only open to 3.1 km (from the Swallow Grotto east trailhead to the cliff (Duanyai) outpost.
 Visitors have to take the same route back.
 A Park Entry Permit for this trail is required 1-30 days prior to your requested date.

 The flat and smooth section of the trail located at an elevation of 750m is the quint essential feature, allowing hikers to overlook a magnificent view of the gorge.
 Currently, the full length of the trail is not open to the public due to partial road collapse.